shahinvaseghi/invpro/README.md

 - Purchase and warehouse requests have dedicated create/edit/approve pages, enforce approver permissions, lock after approval, and only expose approved/locked requests for selection in permanent/consignment receipts.
 - All models inherit auditing and multi-company mixins.
 - Django admin dashboards are set up for quick data verification (`inventory/admin.py`).
+- **Warehouse Restrictions**: Items can only be received/issued in warehouses explicitly configured in `ItemWarehouse` relationship.
+Strict validation enforced in forms (server-side and client-side).
+- **Date Display**: All dates displayed in Jalali (Persian) format in UI while stored in Gregorian format in database.

 ### 3.3 Production (`production`)